 Several weeks later, after a visit to examine the walls, Mario and his younger brother, John, arrive in their red pickup, ready to work.
-"Old buildings are like people," Mario Machnicki says reassuringly as he takes out his chisels.
-"If you know how to listen, they will tell you why they are cracking."
 The message at the Rogers house is loud and clear: The mortar is killing it.
 Not the original mortar, a relatively soft mix of lime and sand, but the previous patch job, which used masonry cement.
 The old lime-based mortar had been a perfect partner for the soft, porous brick, flexing to accommodate the brick's slight expansion and contraction.
 Like all mortars, however, it slowly eroded, and after 60 or 70 years the weathered portion was chiseled out and replaced, a process called repointing (or pointing).

 Unfortunately for this wall, masonry practices underwent a tectonic shift in the 1930s.
 Brick became harder and more rigid, as did mortar.
 With the ready availability of portland cement, a material so hard and so impervious to water that it is used to plug leaks in basements, masons abandoned time-consuming lime-based mortars, which set so slowly that no more than seven courses could be done in a day.
 Instead, bricklayers adopted fast-setting masonry cement: sand and ground limestone blended together with as much as 65 percent portland cement.